 Challenging the prior

 Because the prior is what drives the increased penalties, the prior itself is a target.
-If the earlier conviction was obtained without a valid waiver of rights, or if it does not actually qualify under the statute, it may be possible to keep it from counting.
+If the earlier conviction was obtained without a valid waiver of rights, if the records are incomplete, or if it does not actually qualify under the statute, it may be possible to keep it from counting, which would mean the current case is treated as a first offense with far lower minimums.
+Out-of-state priors only count if the conduct would have been a DUI under California law, so those deserve especially close scrutiny.
 Where the prior is solid, the focus shifts to the current case.

 Defending the current case

 A second offense is defended the same way a first offense is, through the lawfulness of the stop, the field sobriety testing, and the chemical evidence.
-The stakes are higher, so the work is more thorough.
+The stakes are higher than on a first offense, so the investigation and the work are correspondingly more thorough.
 Even where a conviction is likely, there are meaningful differences between the minimum sentence and the maximum, and between a second DUI and a reduced charge.
 Program completion, treatment, and mitigation all play a role in keeping the result closer to the floor than the ceiling.

 Where to start